-The Alsace Wine Route (Route des Vins d'Alsace) is the oldest wine route in France, established in 1953, and runs 170 kilometres along the eastern foothills of the Vosges mountains from Marlenheim north of Strasbourg to Thann in the south.
-The route passes through over 70 wine-producing villages in a landscape of extraordinary medieval charm: half-timbered houses in every shade of pastel, flower-decked windows, ruined hilltop castles rising above the vines, and a cultural identity that is emphatically neither fully French nor fully German but specifically Alsatian — the product of centuries of border ambiguity and a people who made the best of it.
+The Alsace Wine Route (Route des Vins d'Alsace) is one of France's best-known wine routes, officially inaugurated in 1953 (France's first dedicated wine route was the Route des Grands Crus in Burgundy, 1937), and runs 737 kilometres along the eastern foothills of the Vosges mountains from Marlenheim north of Strasbourg to Thann in the south.
+The route passes through nearly 70 wine-producing villages in a landscape of extraordinary medieval charm: half-timbered houses in every shade of pastel, flower-decked windows, ruined hilltop castles rising above the vines, and a cultural identity that is emphatically neither fully French nor fully German but specifically Alsatian — the product of centuries of border ambiguity and a people who made the best of it.

 The Alsatian landscape is immediately recognizable.
 The half-timbered construction style (colombage) reaches its apex here, with buildings in Eguisheim, Riquewihr, and Kaysersberg whose carved wooden beams, painted plaster panels, and overhanging upper storeys look exactly as they did five centuries ago.
 Many of these villages have never been significantly damaged in war — they were simply too small and remote to be worth destroying — and the result is an authenticity that larger cities cannot replicate.
 The geraniums cascading from every window box are not a tourist board invention; they reflect a genuine Alsatian pride of appearance that expresses itself in one of Europe's most photogenic built environments.